Skip to content

 "VPC contains one or more in-use network interfaces, and cannot be deleted until those network interfaces have been deleted."

-This error indicates that the Amazon VPC has network interfaces that are in use or available.
+You receive this error when your VPC has network interfaces that are in use or available.

 "An error occurred (InvalidParameterValue) when calling the DeleteNetworkInterface operation: Network interface 'eni-aabbccdd' is currently in use."

-This error indicates that there are requester-managed network interfaces that you can't delete.
+You receive this error when there are requester-managed network interfaces that you can't delete.
 To delete requester-managed network interfaces, you must delete the AWS service that created the network interfaces.

 1. Open the Amazon EC2 console.

-2. Select the AWS Region that the Amazon VPC is in.
+2. Select the Region that the VPC is in.

-3. In the navigation pane, under Network Interfaces, search for the VPC ID of the Amazon VPC that you're deleting.
+3. In the navigation pane, under Network Interfaces, search for the VPC ID of the VPC that you want to delete.

 4. Select the network interface and choose the Details tab.

-5. Review the Description to see which resources the network interface is attached to.
+5. Review the Description to see the resources that the network interface is attached to.

-Note:** If the network interface is a primary one, then it's deleted when you delete the instance.
+Note: If the network interface is a primary interface, then when you delete the instance, the resources are also deleted.

 "VPC has one or more attached NAT gateways or virtual private gateways, and cannot be deleted until they are detached or deleted."

-This error indicates that the Amazon VPC has a dependency.
-To delete them, follow the steps in Delete a NAT gateway and Detach and delete a virtual private gateway.
+You receive this error when the VPC has a dependent gateway.
+To resolve this error, complete the steps in Delete a NAT gateway and Delete an AWS Site-to-Site VPN connection and gateway.

 "The VPC is peered as a requester with at least one other VPC through peering connections."

-This error indicates that there are active VPC peering connections in the Amazon VPC.
-To delete them, follow the steps in Delete a VPC peering connection.
+You receive this error when there are active VPC peering connections.
+To resolve this error, complete the steps in Delete a VPC peering connection.

-If you still have dependencies that are blocking the Amazon VPC from deletion, then use the following procedures.
+If you still have dependencies that prevent the VPC from deletion, first delete the carrier gateway.
+Then dissociate the VPC from any local gateway route tables.

 1. Open the Amazon VPC console.